Child Projects

 An automation line is composed of 3 independent machines.
 Each machine has its own project run locally on its PC.
 The machines are then integrated into a production line and linked to a main Supervision PC.

-The big advantages Movicon gives you not only involve drastic development time reductions but also the chance to create a main supervision project such as the "Parent Project" and three "Child Projects" representing the three individual machines, which reside in local PCs.
+One of the key advantages of using Movicon is that it not only saves you a significant reduction in time developing but it offers the possibility to create a main supervision project such as the "Parent Project" and three "Child Projects" to represent the three individual machines, which reside on local PCs.

-In this way, the parent project can automatically be provided with all the individual variables of the various child projects, to produce general summary screen layouts.
-By using these general layout screens, residing in the parent project, you can then open the screens of each individual machine by simply opening the child project screens, which reside locally in the machines' PCs, in the father project.
-Not only do you save time but you get the advantage of having any future modifications executed on the machines will automatically be executed in the main supervisor as well.
+In this way, the Parent project can automatically be provided with all the individual variables of the various child projects, to produce general summaries using screen layouts.
+By using these general layout screens, which reside in the Parent project, you will only need to open the one referring to the individual machine you wish to view by simply opening the Child project, which resides locally in the machines' PC, in the Parent project.
+Another advantage you will gain in addition to saving time will be to have all modifications executed on the individual machines will automatically be reported to the main supervisor as well.

 This figure illustrates an automation system composed of one Server project (Supervisor) being the "Parent Project" of three individual local machine projects being the "Child Projects"